 - Diphtheria mainly occurs in epidemics.

-- Although there has been a reduction in diphtheria incidence over a period of 10 years, maintaining high vaccination coverage is essential to prevent indigenous C. ulcerans and re-emergence of C. diphtheriae.
+- Maintaining high vaccination coverage is essential to prevent indigenous C. ulcerans and re-emergence of C. diphtheriae.

-- More recently, C. ulcerans has been increasingly isolated as an emerging zoonotic agent of diphtheria from pets such as cats or dogs, indicating the enduring threat of this thought-to-be controlled disease.
+- More recently, C. ulcerans has been increasingly isolated as an emerging zoonotic agent of diphtheria from pets such as cats or dogs.

 - In countries where hygiene is poor, cutaneous diphtheria is the predominant clinical manifestation and source of infection.